MarieLynneBlock/audio-code-lab/README.md

 - __CodeCircle__ (Goldsmiths University): browser based software development environment developed by Goldsmiths University, as well as a social environment to collaborate with other coders and musicians.
                   \[*JavaScript*]

+- __EarSketch__  (Georgia Tech): web-based music, composition and remix environment that comprises different elements: DAW, code editor, console and a sound browser.
+(The sound library was created by Young Guru and Richard Devine)
+                  \[*JavaScript, Python*]

 ### General Languages, music libraries, frameworks